 Monopoli - from the Greek: monos ‘single’ + polis an urban centre, often fortified, built on a natural acropolis or harbour.

 Monopoly - from monopōlion (monos + pōlein ‘sell’).

 Often suggested as a destination for those who want to sit on the beach by day and enjoy a lively nightlife within walking distance, although sandy beaches are at a premium.
 Those with some sand tend to be on the small side - and fill up.

 The BIG Guide to Monopoli

 Adjacent to and sometimes overshadowed by its near neighbour Polignano a Mare, Monopoli offers a quieter alternative for lunch or dinner.
 It has a pretty old town and enjoys a less frenetic pace.
-The old port with its blue fishing boats bobbing gently, green fishing nets drying under the sun invites you into the beating heart of its centro storico.
+The old port with its characteristic light blue and red blue fishing boats and green fishing nets drying under the sun invites you into the beating heart of its centro storico.

 Welcome to Monopoli